 If Not Us Then Who is a US registered charity that supports a global awareness campaign highlighting the role indigenous and local peoples play in protecting our planet and exposing the devastation big business destroys homelands.
 The charity approached us to create creative tools to help the team locally and globally and support the growing global network of local and indigenous peoples through creative media.

 Working with the client, we developed a strong visual identity, a distinct brand, and a fully responsive, multi-lingual website that boosted exposure and increased film viewership.

 We also produced print collateral to be used and distributed at significant climate talk events.

-Rolling out the campaign we trained up the international team to ensure that everyone involved had a joint brand vision and a strong sense of how to shape the emerging stories.
+To roll out the campaign, we trained up the international team to ensure that everyone involved had a joint brand vision and a strong sense of shaping the emerging stories.

-The website offers a YouTube-style visual experience including curated playlists and pushing relevant articles in line with the user journey.
+The website offers a YouTube-style visual experience, including curated playlists and pushing relevant articles in line with the user journey.

 A stripped-back aesthetic allows the technology to push organic content to the fore and creates maximum legibility across continents and cultures.

-Mixing cutting-edge digital technology with more traditional, high-impact print collateral has helped the charity to become an international phenomenon reaching every corner of the globe.
+Mixing cutting-edge digital technology with more traditional, high-impact print collateral has helped the charity become an international phenomenon reaching every corner of the globe.

 To find out more and support this great cause, please visit ifnotusthenwho.me